igorkll/LGC-Boombox/README.md

 * a clean table on which to solder
 * an open window without an anti-mosquito net where you can throw the speaker and/or battery in case of fire (the window should be FULLY open, not for ventilation)

+## recommendations
+* If possible, install more batteries than indicated in the instructions. this way the speaker will work much longer.
+* if you don't have any parts, you can change the design yourself in OpenSCAD. for example, change the diagonal of the screen

 ## assembly process

 ### building a modified version of windows 10